 Medical Student History Essay Award

 The Committee on History honors a medical student for the best research essay related to the history of medicine or public health in Massachusetts since the initiation of the MMS in 1781.
 Suggested topics include initiatives that have improved the public’s health, or a close analysis of particular moments in medical discovery, diagnostics, therapeutics, education, research, or institutional evolution.
-The article should be original, tightly argued, and well-referenced. $1,000 award.
-Mentors available.
+The article should be original, tightly argued, and well-referenced, and it will be judged on scholarship, originality, and clarity of expression.
+Not to exceed 3,000 words, excluding citations/footnotes.
+Photographs and illustrations will be accepted. $1,000 award.

 Recent winning titles have included: